PERF 6004 Music Therapy Skills & Practice B

 Level Postgraduate Coursework Level 6 subject

-This subject is only available to students enrolled in 1650 Master of Creative Music Therapy.
+This subject is only available to students enrolled in program 1650 Master of Creative Music Therapy.

 After successful completion of this subject, students will be able to: